rng-guy/NFSMWBartender/APPENDIX.md

 * It is generally safe to use unblock delays of 0 for HeavyStrategy 4 and LeaderStrategy 5 / 7.

-* You shouldn't use short unblock delays for HeavyStrategy 3.
-Having too many overlapping HeavyStrategy 3 spawns can lead to game instability since they ignore all spawn limits.
-It's often better to just use a lower (~20 seconds) `Duration` VltEd parameter instead.
+* If you use short unblock delays for HeavyStrategy 3, then you may also need to [install](README.md#4---what-other-mods-does-bartender-depend-on) the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351.
+That's because HeavyStrategy 3 spawns ignore all spawn limits, which may cause stability issues and (partially) invisible cops to appear.
+Using lower (~20 seconds) `Duration` VltEd parameters instead is a safe alternative.